vppillai/h3Docs/apps/firmware_update/readme.md

 family: PIC32MZW1
 function: Firmware update
 ---
+### Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

 # Introdcution

 ATWINC1500/ATWINC3400 features an on-chip microcontroller and integrated SPI Flash memory for system firmware.
 The serial flash memory also stores the root certificate required for TLS/SSL connection and the gain table values used by transceiver.
-This application note explains in detail downloading procedure of firmware,certificate and gain values into WINC serial flash through different supported serial interfaces like SPI/UART.
+This application note explains in detail downloading procedure of firmware,certificate and gain values into WINC serial flash through  supported serial interfaces.
 This document also covers some useful troubleshooting tips for downloading failures.

 # Firmware Update project